owneraio/finp2p-tezos-adapter/specs/plan.md

 can be updated and the authorization logic can be updated as well.

 In particular, we want
-- a set of administrators (addresses) for this contract
+- an administrator (address) for this contract, which also acts as an administrator contract for the FA2
 - a table `accredited` (big map) of addresses to bytes (the associated bytes value will be empty at the beginning but can contain arbitrary encoded information in the long run); this table is initialized with the Proxy